pos17/group5-HW-Juce-PLAS/README.md

 2. Download the [Juce source code](https://juce.com/get-juce)
 3. Open a new Projucer file.
 4. Add the <em>juce_dsp</em> module to the module list
-5. Choose the preferred IDE used to build the plugin.ù
+5. Choose the preferred IDE used to build the plugin
 6. Run the juce project in order to open it in the IDE
 7. Build the plugin in the IDE
 8. Import it in the plugins folder of your DAW